Mars' moon lander to return Russia to deep space

 But Moscow's last interplanetary flight was in 1988 -- before the 1991 collapse of the Soviet Union.

-That mission was the second of two Soviet Phobos probes to fail, going silent within 50 metres (165 feet) of the moon's silvery surface.
-In 1996, a Russian Mars lander burnt up in a botched launch.
+That mission was the second of two Soviet Phobos probes to fail, going silent within 50 meters (165 feet) of the moon's silvery surface.
+In 1996, a Russian Mars lander burned up in a botched launch.

 Meanwhile, the United States has logged hundreds of hours on Mars, India and China have sent probes to Earth's moon, while Japan has visited an asteroid and brought back samples.